Volunteer with us!

 It would be fantastic to build on the work achieved through the ARC Project and the Arun and Western Streams Catchment want to help provide a variety of volunteering experiences for the future.
 Importantly we want everyone to keep having fun, meet new people and help conserve their local patch.

-Historically there are very few records for the Western Rother so the aim is to build up a network of volunteers in this area to survey 1km stretches of river and build up a picture of the cleanliness of the water.
+Historically there are very few inveterbrate records for the Western Rother so the aim is to build up a network of volunteers in this area to survey agreed reaches and build up a picture of the health of the water.
+The initative works in partnership with all of the UK's relevant authorities to protect the water quality of our rivers and conserve these key habitats and species.

 Love your river?
-Want to become a river monitoring champion?
+Want to know what lies beneath the surface and become a river monitoring champion?
 Here’s how you can help.

-To get involved you need to attend an ARMI accredited workshop.
-The workshop covers the identification and survey methodology of 8 specific groups of freshwater insects.
-Once you have completed the training and received your certification you are then ready to choose and survey a grid referenced point on a stretch of the Rother.
-The site will be approved and registered onto the ARMI database and survey results can be uploaded to the ARMI website.
+To get involved you need to attend a RFP based ARMI accredited workshop.
+Along the Western Rother training workshops are funded once or twice a year by the South Downs National Park Authority (as at Spring 2020 workshops have been suspended) The workshops are run in conjunction with the Arun & Rother Rivers Trust (ARRT) which helps to bring together the community of the Rother ARMI volunteer surveyors.
+The workshops covers the identification and survey methodology of 8 specific groups of freshwater insects.
+Once you have completed the training and received your certification you are then ready to choose and survey an agreed reach of the Rother.
+The site will be approved and registered on to the RFP database and survey results can be uploaded to the RFP/ARMI website.

 Interested? – We’d love to hear from you.
-For more information about this scheme and to participate please contact Phillip Ellis, Arun and Rother Rivers Trust on 01903 504317 or email@example.com
+For more information about this scheme and to participate please contact Ses Wright,, Arun and Rother Rivers Trust email@example.com

 See the flyer HERE.